Learn more about facelift surgery Click here to learn about local facelift surgeons

 Thermage may work best for people who require 1 to 2 millimeters of facial tightening, compared with the 1 or more centimeters offered in a brow lift.

-Body contouring candidates include those who have lax skin in the lower abdomen, such as women who have had children.
-Women with flabby upper arms, inner thighs and buttocks are also candidates for Thermage.
+Thermage body contouring candidates should have lax skin in the lower abdomen.
+This includes women who have had children.
+Women with flabby upper arms, inner thighs and buttocks may also be candidates for Thermage.

 Thermage Side Effects

 Thermage side effects are rare, but can include swelling, redness, blisters, peeling, bumps or dimpling.
-If a side effect occurs, it usually goes away within a few days to a few weeks.
+If a side effect occurs, it is usually temporary.

 Thermage Cost